alexyuly/ViewScript-Runtime/README.md

 🏗️ **ViewScript** is a modern language for web apps that compiles into HTML and JavaScript.

-Please install [Node.js 18](https://nodejs.org/) to use ViewScript.
+ℹ️ Please install [Node.js 18](https://nodejs.org/) to use ViewScript.

 ## Getting Started